Welcome to the Lake Mills Rotary Club of Lake Mills

-Are you an established professional who wants to make positive changes in your community and the world?
+Do you want to make positive changes in your community and the world?
+The Lake Mills Rotary Club is a community based organization that focuses on building goodwill, better friendships, and peace locally, nationally, and internationally.
 Our club members are dedicated people who share a passion for community service and friendship.
-Becoming a Rotarian connects you with a diverse group who share your drive to give back.
+Becoming a Rotarian connects you with a diverse group who share your drive to give back

 What's New?